gelilaa/acme-web-design/development-strategy.md

 ## 3-newsletter

-Here the padding for the background has been changed.
+Here I add a section for the newsletter and style it.
 ### HTML

 Add html mark up